lzim/mtl/faciltator_dashboard.md

 # Facilitator Dashboard.

-This section explains how to use the Faciliator Dashboard to set up and manage teams.
+This section explains how to use the Facilitator Dashboard to set up and manage teams.
 It also explains how to set up Team Time (tt) report content.

 ## You Will Need to Be Registered as a Facilitator in: